 All the features aside, the Smart Pro 2000’s build is decent.
 Since there are so many features, though, this model is not the strongest.
 You can certainly spend the same (and maybe a little less) on a treadmill with a sturdier build.
 So, if you are someone who wants to work on their running and doesn’t care as much for the bells and whistles, you may want to shop around.
 But, if you are a light user on a budget, then the Smart Pro 2000 should be a great fit for you.

 Over the past few years, Icon Fitness has led the market in affordable, feature-packed and they have not stopped this year.
-The Proform Smart Pro 2000 is a pretty great value if you choose the best price.
-Consequently, we have awarded the Smart Pro 2000 our First Place 2020 Best Buy Award for the $1,000 to $1,299 dollar range.
+The Proform Smart Pro 2000 is a pretty great value but it does have a high price tag.
+Even still, we have awarded the Smart Pro 2000 our First Place 2021 Best Buy Award for the $1,300 to $1,499 dollar range.

-But, if you purchase the Smart Pro 2000 from a different marketplace, like Sam’s or Dick’s, you will not have to pay upwards of $1,403 dollars for a treadmill that belongs in the $1,200 and under price range.
-You also will not get a free iFit subscription, but that may not be such a big deal because the Smart Pro 2000 can honestly stand on its own two feet.
+The price tag is hefty but let's look at the Smart Pro 2000 and see if it really is worth the price.
+The iFit subscription runs out in a year and is an extra charge after that so we should take that away separate as well.
+But it may not be such a big deal because the Smart Pro 2000 can honestly stand on its own two feet.
 With 50 built-in workouts, 7” HD touchscreen, EKG heart monitors, and a 22 x 60-inch walking area, the Smart Pro 2000 is a pretty great value.
 We are also thrilled to see the Proform included fifteen levels of incline and three levels of decline.
 Combine all of these features with a decent build and you get a noteworthy treadmill for this price.

 |Heart Rate Sensor and Type||EKG Grip Monitors|